 - Keynotes in building projects maintain consistency across various plans.
 Regardless of the unit in focus, the same keynotes are used, allowing for easy interpretation by contractors.
 For instance, a code like '20' could always represent a specific element like Bimilo blinds.

 The base molding at the wall is wood.
-I have a W here for wood.
-I'm showing wood over here.
+I have a "W" here for wood.
+I'm showing wood over here as well.

-I'm showing that the wall, the third symbol is gypsum.
-So this is five-eighth inch gypsum and the ceiling is also gypsum.
-Now, let's go to the bathroom for a second.
+I'm also showing that the wall—the third symbol—is gypsum.
+So this is 5/8-inch gypsum, and the ceiling is also gypsum.
+Now, let's go to the bathroom for a moment.

 You'll notice that in the bathroom, the call is GW and GW.
-So let's go back and you'll see that this GW stands for Humidity Resistant Gypsum Board.
-When we have spaces prone to water, we use a different type of gypsum board than the standard because we don't want mold to form and that kind of thing.
+Let's go back, and you'll see that GW stands for Humidity-Resistant Gypsum Board.
+When we have spaces prone to water, we use a different type of gypsum board than standard because we don't want mold to form or similar issues.

-So this again, is the finished material legend, I'm going to go back a little bit.
-You can see again, our list of notes, everything is detailed here.
-Now, one thing that's very interesting is that in this set of building documents, as I mentioned before, we had eight different house models.
+This, again, is the finished material legend.
+I'm going to go back a little bit.
+You can see our list of notes—everything is detailed here.
+One interesting thing is that in this set of building documents, as I mentioned before, we had eight different house models.

-These keynotes in this project were consistent for all types of plans.
-So regardless of whether it was unit one, unit two, unit three or unit four, I would have the same keynotes listed on all my plans.
-When the contractor was reviewing the plans, he could say, oh, this is code 20.
+The keynotes in this project were consistent across all plan types.
+So, regardless of whether it was Unit One, Unit Two, Unit Three, or Unit Four, I would have the same keynotes listed on all my plans.
+When the Contractor was reviewing the plans, he could say, “Oh, this is code 20.”

-When I see code 20, I know it's always going to mean Bimilo blinds and so on and so forth.
+When I see code 20, I know it's always going to mean Bimilo blinds, and so on and so forth.
 Let's go back a little bit.
-So, let's back to the house.
+So, let's return to the house.

 We have the dimensions.
 Again, we have our building section indicators.
-So, I have a building section that starts here and the section ends down here.
+I have a building section that starts here, and the section ends down here.

-If I zoom in this area, you can see that this is building section one.
+If I zoom into this area, you can see that this is Building Section 1.
 Again, the page we're on right now is sheet A1-0.
-And I will see the building section in image one, in sheet A1-1 and we'll be going there in a few more minutes.
+I will see the building section in image 1 on sheet A1-1, and we'll be going there in a few more minutes.

 Again, you can see that we have dimensions.
 We have the calls for the building sections.
-Again, here in the family room, for example, I have an interior elevation.
+Here in the family room, for example, I have an interior elevation.

-So my elevation will be image seven, elevation A in sheet A1-3.
-And the first appearance of this interior elevation is in sheet A1-0.
+This elevation will be image 7, Elevation A, on sheet A1-3.
+The first appearance of this interior elevation is in sheet A1-0.
 We have the plans.

 We have the dimensions.
 We have the building section calls.
 We have hexagons that are being used for the window symbols.

 We have circles that are being used for the door symbols.
-We have our material information calls finished.
-And there we have our low floor plan.
+We have our material information calls finalized.
+And there we have our lower floor plan.